• Skip to primary navigation

 • Form the dough into a flattened disc, wrap in plastic, and refrigerate for 30 minutes or up to 2 days.

 • Pour the mixture into the prepared pie dish and smooth the top.
-Place on rimmed baking sheet.
+Decorate the top with additional pecan halves if desired.

-• Allow to rest for an hour before serving with whipped cream or vanilla ice cream.
+• Allow the pie to rest at room temperature for 1 hour before serving with whipped cream or vanilla ice cream.

 • Facebook